egi1818/fitness/Readme.md

 - Run `python manage.py makemigrations`.
 - Run `python manage.py migrate` to apply the database migrations.
 - Run `python manage.py runserver` to start the development server.

-## Usage

-Explain how users can use your Fitness Gym Django Application.
-Provide instructions on how to navigate the user interface, perform common tasks, and utilize various features.
-You can include code snippets or examples if necessary.

-## Contributing

-Explain how others can contribute to your project.
-Include guidelines for submitting bug reports, feature requests, or pull requests.
-If you have a code of conduct, link to it here.

-## License

-Specify the license under which your Fitness Gym Django Application is distributed.
-If you're unsure, you can use a license like MIT or Apache 2.0.
-Include any additional licensing information or disclaimers as necessary.

 ## Contact

 Provide contact information for users or contributors who have questions, suggestions, or feedback.
 You can include an email address or link to your preferred communication channel.